Essential Travel Information

 There are several items to check, complete and return, and there are several mandatory travel requirements for travel to the USA.

-Most of our Travel Document packages will include a personalised letter detailing your flight reference number together with your airline’s baggage allowance, seating policy, and online check-in instructions, plus your resort representative contact(s), a bespoke travel itinerary, vouchers for all ski essentials (and car rental if booked) and baggage tags.
-Other items might also include: specific driving instructions and train tickets.
+Most of our Travel Document packages will include: a personalised letter detailing the mandatory travel requirements for the USA + your flight reference number + your airline’s baggage allowance + seating policy + online check-in instructions, a bespoke travel itinerary with associated important instructions, and vouchers for certain items such as ski extras and car rental.
+Other items might also include: specific driving instructions, ferry tickets, supplier vouchers and train tickets.

 Step 4 – Baggage allowances and seating policies

-Your personalised letter included in your Travel Document package details your airline’s specific baggage allowance and seating policies.
+Your personalised letter included in your Travel Document package will detail your airline’s specific baggage allowance and seating policies.